CIS-3500/ideation/round4/team-14.md

 ### User Interface

-When users open the Chrome Extension, a side bar will appear which specifies the user projects, their current pet, and the timer they will use for productivity.
+When users open the Chrome Extension, a side bar will appear which specifies the user tasks, their current pet, and the timer they will use for productivity.
 There will also be an option to switch from a side bar so the extension takes up less screen space.
-The popup sonsists of the timer and actions to modify the timer.

 ### API, Libraries, and Frameworks

-* React
+- React
-* HTML
+- HTML
-* CSS
+- CSS
-* JavaScript
+- JavaScript

 ### Data Storage

-Game mechanics (health of the pet) will be stored in a JSON file.
+Game mechanics (health of the pet and task organization) will be stored in local storage of user's browser.

 ## Project Management

 ### Collaboration and Task Allocation

-* **Leader:** Amanda Lee
+- **Leader:** Amanda Lee
-* **Manager:** Ash Fujiyama
+- **Manager:** Ash Fujiyama
-* **Remaining Team Members:** Sydney Simon (software developer), Gabby Gu (designer)
+- **Remaining Team Members:** Sydney Simon (software developer), Gabby Gu (designer)

-Collaboration mode: Slack, in person conversation

-**Task Allocation:**

-* Gabby will design the Tamagochi sprites and work on UI/UX elements of the extension.
+Collaboration mode: Slack, in person conversation Gabby will design the Tamagochi sprites and work on UI/UX elements of the extension.
-* The rest of us as a group is going to review the extension homework provided to learn how coding extensions work before dividing the rest of the assignment.

 ### Risks and Mitigation

 The amount of features is a risk, as well as the difficulty integrating them into a single product.
 The natural solution would be to target the essential features first, and then iteratively add extra features.
 There will be no risks associated with having API's and external storage as our extension does not make use of it.

 ### Milestones and Timeline

-* Week 1: Finalize components, identify game mechanics, build mockup
+- Week 1: Finalize components, identify game mechanics, build mockup
-* Week 2: Pet drafts, skeletons code for popup and sidebar
+- Week 2: Pet drafts, skeletons code for popup and sidebar, implement timer
-* Week 3: Implementent timer, feeding pet(JSON file), Project manager implementation
+- Week 3: Implement feeding pet mechanism and task manager/organizer
-* Week 4: Implement notifications, polishing UI, Testing
+- Week 4: Implement notifications, polishing UI, Testing